This collection has access restrictions. For details, please see the restrictions.

 Duncan Cameron's siblings Mary Read Anderson, Jean Syme, John Adams Cameron, William Cameron, and Thomas Cameron wrote to him frequently, communicating family news and asking his advice.
 There are occasional letters from Cameron's mother Anne Owen Cameron, his uncle or cousin Ewen Cameron of Franklin, Tenn., his step nephew George Anderson, his nephew Walker Anderson, and his nephew William Anderson while he was attending the University of North Carolina from 1822 to 1826.

 There are letters from Duncan Cameron's son Paul Cameron to Paul's sister Mary Anne and to his parents from the various schools he attended, including the University of North Carolina from which he was expelled in 1824, and Partridge's Academy (1825 and 1826).
-Included are letters from Paul's instructors concerning his progress in school and his deportment.
-There are letters from John Rudd who ran a school in Elizabethtown, Conn., and from Captain Partridge about the progress of Paul's brother Thomas who also attended school.
-Thomas was probably mentally retarded.
+Included are letters from Paul's instructors concerning his progress in school and his deportment; from John Rudd who ran a school in Elizabethtown, Conn.; and from Captain Partridge concerning Paul's brother Thomas who had an intellectual disability.

 Duncan Cameron's involvement in the Episcopal Church is well documented.
 He received regular correspondence from General Theological Seminary in New York on whose board of trustees he served.
 He corresponded with Bishop John Ravenscroft about various church matters.
 Ravenscroft and Cameron were also involved in business dealings together.
 Cameron was also a vice president of the American Bible Society and the American Sunday School Society during the 1820s and received regular correspondence from the two organizations.